It also relates to our use of any personal information you provide to us online, on mobile or on the Red Button service.

 The BBC is the largest broadcasting organisation in the world.
 We are a public service broadcaster, established by a Royal Charter and primarily funded by the licence fee that is paid by UK households.

 The BBC includes the BBC World Service, which broadcasts to the world on radio, on TV and online, providing news and information in 32 languages.
-It is funded by a government grant, not from the licence fee.

 When we refer to ‘’we’’ or ‘’our’’ or ‘’the BBC’’ we are referring to the BBC, the BBC World Service and BBC Worldwide (but only in relation to BBC Worldwide’s use of information collected via bbc.com).